cloudmesh/cloudmesh1/doc/source/developer.rst

   git clone git@github.com:cloudmesh/cloudmesh.git
   cd cloudmesh
-  ./install system
+  ./bootstrap_install system
   virtualenv ~/ENV
   . ~/ENV/bin/activate
   ./install requirements
   ./install new
   fab doc.htnl

-Please remember to use the ./ infornt of the install as there could be other install commands in your system.
+Please remember to use the ./ infront of the install as there could be other install commands in your $PATH.

 WE GOT TILL HERE